 (i) Source water sample collection period.
-Systems shall collect samples within 2 days before or 2 days after the dates indicated in their sampling schedule (that is, within a 5 day period around the schedule date) unless one of the conditions of [subsection (b]] paragraph (1) or (2) applies.
+Systems shall collect samples within 2 days before or 2 days after the dates indicated in their sampling schedule (that is, within a 5 day period around the schedule date) unless one of the conditions of [subsection (b)(1) or (2)] paragraph (1) or (2) applies.